Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Introduction

 \nomenclature[A]{RBF}{radial basis function}

-By contrast, local approaches maintain an accurate approximation of the original optimization problem within a trust region, whose position and size are adapted iteratively.
+By contrast, local approaches seek to maintain an accurate approximation of the original optimization problem within a trust region, whose position and size are adapted iteratively.
 This procedure entails updating or reconstructing the surrogate model as the trust region moves around, but it benefits from a well-developed convergence theory providing sufficient conditions for local optimality in unconstrained and bound-constrained problems \citep{Conn2000,Conn2009,March2012,Cartis2019}.
 Extensions of these approaches to constrained flowsheet optimization include the work by \citet{Eason2016,Eason2018} and \citet{Bajaj2018}, while constrained multi-fidelity optimization was considered by \citet{March2012b}.
 In particular, the latter uses GP surrogates as low-fidelity models and their adaptation is akin to modifier adaptation with GP surrogates as developed by \citet{Ferreira2018} and \citet{delRio2019}.
 These connections between the modifier-adaptation and trust-region frameworks were also delineated in a short note by \citet{Bunin2014}.
 But while integrating local and global concepts from surrogate-based optimization methods within modifier adaptation is indeed appealing, this integration should account for the added complexity posed by noisy process data or changing optima over time in RTO.
+Further developments in this area include probabilistic derivative-free trust-region methods (\citealp{Bandeira2014}; \citealp{Larson2016}; \citealp{Chen2018}), which rely on randomized surrogate models and can efficiently handle uncertainty.
+These ideas were recently connected to GP surrogates by \citet{augustin2017} and then modifier adaptation by \citet{Shukla2020}.